How to apply

 - curriculum vitae;

-- letter of intent outlining your research experience, proposed research project (or ideas), and explaining your interest in working with the particular faculty member(s);
+- statement of intent outlining your research experience, proposed research project (or ideas), and explaining your interest in working with the particular faculty member(s);

 - scanned copies of up-to-date transcripts of marks from all post-secondary institutions attended.
-Note that if your application receives departmental approval, we will require official transcripts.
+Note that if your application receives departmental approval, official hard copies of transcripts will be required.

 - Most international students must submit original TOEFL scores.